Depression can cause severe fatigue and make the simplest activities, such as getting out of bed, too difficult to manage.

 Antidepressants work by acting on the brain’s neurotransmitters to help them regulate a person’s mood more effectively.
 Some antidepressants, however, can cause significant fatigue.

-Chronic fatigue can lead to more severe depression and increased medical costs, according to a 2015 study.
-The study surveyed 1,982 people with depression, 653 of whom had significant fatigue.
+Chronic fatigue can lead to more severe depression and increased medical costs, according to a

 The people with fatigue had greater severity of depression, pain, sleep problems, and anxiety than those without fatigue.
 They also reported using more medication, and their socioeconomic status appeared to be lower.